UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 Let's look at each aspect of MVC in turn.

 - **Model** The Model is pure C#.NET code.
-It encalsulates the data and all the operations performed on it, including any data-type conversion.
+It encapsulates the data and all the operations performed on it, including any data-type conversion.
 It also exposes an API to update and read back the values.
-Becuase it is pure C# code, this lends it to being more easily tested.
+Because it is pure C# code, this lends it to being more easily tested.
 - **View** The View is written in XAML, and only contains View objects, including objects of type `Label`, `Image` and `Entry`.
 The view tends to be computer generated (to some extent).
 There are UI Test Frameworks, but these are harder to use than code testing tools.
 - **Controller** In the variant of MVC, the Controller coordinates information flow between the Model and View (so they never have to meet!).
 It handles events generated by the view objects and updates the model.
 It also contains UI logic, which updates view objects with newly calculated values and UI state changes (such as hiding/showing different UI elements).
 In general, if the Model class made a spontaneous change (e.g. via an incoming network packet), then these changes would be observed by the controller and updates to the view would be made, although the example here does not do this.